 The Unpardonable Sin

-32 And whosoever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.
-Isaiah 5:20
+31 Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven unto men: but the blasphemy against the Holy Ghost shall not be forgiven unto men.
+32 And whosever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.
+(Isa.5:20)

-In context, the unpardonable sin is ascribing to Satan the work of God.
+Rather, in context, the unpardonable sin is this: it is ascribing to Satan the work of God.

 One of the heretics in the early Church c.
 178 AD, was a Roman philosopher named Celsus.
 He accused Jesus of learning to perform tricks like an Egyptian juggler, and passing them off as a divine miracle.
 With this accusation, Celsus blasphemed the Holy Spirit.
 He committed the unpardonable sin.
 He blasphemed, or slandered the Holy Spirit, and he would not repent.